DanielHauge/02121-robot-explorer/README.md

   - if (question mark exists) => Place done and move that direction.

 In other words:

 Stop when there is 4 done marks in each directions, as 4 done marks in all directions means that there is no more unexplored tiles left.
 When there is a direction with no marks, prioritize trying to move in this direction.
 When trying to move in a markless (unexplored) direction, if there is a wall, place a done mark for that direction.
 For a succesful move, read if all 3 marks are present at the source direction and continue without placing a mark, if read showed a single origin mark at source direction place a done mark and move back, otherwise place origin mark.
 If there are no longer any markless (unexplored) directions left for the current tile and there is still origin marks left, turn to one of the origin marks place a done mark and move there.
 At some point the robot will have explored all paths when finding a tile where it reads 4 done marks.

 ## d) Functional test
 Below is a picture of how the robot moved through the building and placing marks.
 The number represents the step number / or in which order the mark was placed.
+O=(Origin), D=(Done), ?=(Question)

 ![img1](Figur1.png)
 ![img2](Figur2.png)